• Contact

 sudo qmi-firmware-update --update -d "$deviceid" SWI9X30C_<Version>.cwe SWI9X30C_<Version>_<Generic/Provider>_<Version2>.nvu

 You will find the modem as /dev/ttyUSB2 and can access it with minicom now.
-Technically you can already but back to FreeBSD and use cu -l /dev/cuaUX.2 instead minicom -D /dev/ttyUSB2.
+Technically you can already boot back to FreeBSD and use cu -l /dev/cuaUX.2 instead minicom -D /dev/ttyUSB2.

 Now we can send AT commands to the modem an convert it to a Generic Sierra Wireless Modem with the following commands.
 While ENTERCND enables protected commands.